Generic Name: moxifloxacin (oral) (moxi FLOX a sin)

 Moxifloxacin may also be used for purposes not listed in this medication guide.

-Moxifloxacin may cause swelling or tearing of a tendon, especially if you are over 60, if you take steroid medication, or if you have had a kidney, heart, or lung transplant.
+Moxifloxacin may cause swelling or tearing of a tendon (the fiber that connects bones to muscles in the body), especially in the Achilles' tendon of the heel.
+This effect may be more likely to occur if you are over 60, if you use steroid medication, or if you have had a kidney, heart, or lung transplant.

-To make sure moxifloxacin is safe for you, tell your doctor if you have:
+To make sure moxifloxacin is safe for you, tell your doctor if you have ever had:

 tendon problems, arthritis or other joint problems (especially in children);